 Salt and butter, optional garnish

 Forks or tongs

-1. Shuck the Husks: Shuck your corn husks into the compost, then rinse off the corn.
-This method can easily cook more than 4 ears of corn, just make sure you have a very large pot for cooking adequately.
+- Shuck the husks.
+Shuck your corn husks into the compost, then rinse off the corn.

-2. Boil the Water: Heat a large pasta pot full of water to boil.
+- Boil the water.
+Heat a large pasta pot full of water to boil.

-3. Drop the Corn in the Water: Carefully drop in freshly shucked corn into the boiling water.
+- Drop the corn in the water.
+Carefully drop in freshly shucked corn into the boiling water.
 Poke the ears a little bit so each side gets covered in water.

-4. Serve the Corn: Serve corn immediately with butter and flaky salt.
+- Serve the corn.
+Serve corn immediately with butter and flaky salt.